 Frontier is one of two American airlines that squeezes passengers on planes with a seat pitch of 28 inches, according to a Wall Street Journal report, which cited some of its data from SeatGuru.
 This makes it one of the worst airlines in terms of legroom offered.
 But, here’s how you can upgrade on Frontier for a better experience.

-It also ranked last on the list of American airlines studied in the 2017 Airline Quality Rating Report, behind the carriers featured here as well as SkyWest and ExpressJet, which ranked seventh and 10th, respectively.
+It also ranked last on the list of American airlines studied in the 2019 Airline Quality Rating Report.
 The report, compiled by professors from Embry-Riddle Aeronautical University and Wichita State University, found Frontier lagging well behind peers in customer satisfaction, baggage handling and on-time arrivals.

-Frontier fulfills its mission as a low-cost airline with an average domestic flight price of $144, according to data it shares with Hopper, a travel app.
-But the carrier charges add-on fees for perks, including beverages, snacks and carry-on luggage.
+Frontier fulfills its mission as a low-cost airline, but the carrier charges add-on fees for perks, including beverages, snacks and carry-on luggage.

 Seat pitch starts at 30 inches in economy class on the narrow-body jets in this carrier’s fleet, and built-in video options depend on the jet.
 On wide-body jets, pitch starts at 31 inches in economy class, and all planes offer either overhead televisions or on-demand TV.
 If you want to upgrade on American Airlines, here’s how much it might cost you.